qmcs/qmcs.github.io/content/articles/010-Random_Numbers.rst

 itself.
 It is usually not a problem to make the period very large, so that the application that rely on it will never start to get repeated sequences.

-A very well known PRNG is the Mersenne Twister, it is the default PRNG for Python, Ruby, PHP and many others.
-It has a period of 219937−1, which is a Mersenne prime number, hence the name of the generator.
+A very well known PRNG is the Mersenne Twister(1), it is the default PRNG for Python, Ruby, PHP and many others.
+It has a period of 2^(19937−1), which is a Mersenne prime number, hence the name of the generator.
 Invented in 1997 it was largely superior to PRNG's like C's rand or Java's Random.
 Furthermore it passes certain statistical tests for randomness so it is a very reliable